arnestarnanda/Customer-Segmentation/README.md

 * Marketing Strategy Right on Target

 #### Expected Outcome:
+* Know the grand total in each year
-* Know how many the total amount of revenue in each year
+* Know the grand total per month in each year and month with the highest and lowest grand total in each year.
-* Know how many the difference in the total amount of revenue per month in each year.
+* Know the comparison of the grand total between each year and know month with the most significant decrease and increase in each year.
-* Ability to optimize marketing strategies to the right customers to generate more revenue
 * Get customer segmentation using RFM model.
+* Know how to optimize marketing strategies to the right customers to generate more revenue.

 # Business Understanding
 Retail is the process of selling consumer goods or services to customers through multiple channels of distribution to earn a profit.
 <br>
 This case requires data-driven answers to the following questions:
+* How much is the grand total in each year?
-* How much is the total amount of income/revenue in each year ?
+* How much is the grand total per month in each year and which month has the highest and lowest grand total in each year?
-* How much is the difference in the total amount of income/revenue per month in each year?
+* How is the comparison of the grand total between each year and which month has the most significant decrease and increase in each year?
+* How is the customer segmentation using RFM model?
-* How to make the ability to optimize marketing strategies to the right customers to generate more revenue ?
+* How to optimize marketing strategies to the right customers to generate more revenue?
-* How to get customer segmentation using RFM model ?

 # Data Understanding
 * Data of a retail transaction from 04 January 2011 to 31 December 2014